Counselling

 • Talking together

-• Using creative tools, such as symbols, pictures, figures, nesting dolls or artwork such as collages or drawing (you don’t need to be a qualified artist!)
+• Using creative tools, such as metaphors, symbols, pictures, figures, writing, nesting dolls or artwork such as collages or drawing.

 • Inner-child work, in which you get to know and understand the child inside you, learning to love and accept yourself at a deeper level.